Survey Prism Basics

 Survey Prism Offsets

-Retro-reflectors (or corner cube prisms) used with electronic distance measuring (EDM) instruments have an offset due to the fact that the transmitted light beam from the EDM takes longer to enter and exit the prism.
+Retro-reflectors (or corner cube prisms) used with electronic distance measuring (EDM) instruments have an offset because the transmitted light beam from the EDM takes longer to enter and exit the prism.
 This longer time translates to a longer distance measured.
-This distance is corrected by using an 'offset' and/or positioning the prism in relationship to the plumb line of the prism holder.
+This distance is corrected by using an 'offset' and positioning the prism in relationship to the plumb line of the prism holder.
 The offset is determined by multiplying the height of the prism by the refractive index of the glass used.
 Common offsets are 0, -17.5 mm, -30 mm, -34 mm, and -40 mm.

 To reduce pointing errors, several SECO prism assemblies are designed with a nodal point alignment at -17.5 (for 25 mm prisms) or -40 mm offset (for 62 mm prisms).
 See illustration at right.